dydeepak97/postman-task/README.md

 App is run on node.js server to prevent 403 and CORS error.

+Note that the app wont properly function if you open index.html directly into browser.
+(403 and CORS error will show up in console).

 To run the app follow the procedure below. ( Or you can just go to this link -> [Heroku Demo DY](https://dy-postman-task.herokuapp.com/) )

 - Clone this repo.( git clone)